davidmaamoaix/Cloudify/README.md

 # Cloudify
-2018 TechX Hackathon Project (Deprecated)
+2018 TechX Hackathon Project (Deprecated).
+This app will no longer function for the server has been taken down.